KarelZe/edu/maschinelles-lernen/01_self_test.md

 * _What are weaknesses of the EM algorithm?_
   * EM is sensitive to initialization.
   * Often times $$k$$-nearest neighbor is used for initialization.
 * _How parametric and non-parametric models compare?
-What are their advantages / drawbacks?_
+What are their advantages/drawbacks?_
   * Parametric models
     * Friendly analytic properties \(+\)
     * Simple \(+\)